 Process and Philosophy: Quality – Discipline – Focus:

-The Partners’ Advantaged Strategy is a product of a rigorous investment process designed to identify and invest exclusively in high quality, advantaged and growing companies with a strict valuation discipline.
+The Strategic Growth Strategy is a product of a rigorous investment process designed to identify and invest exclusively in high quality, advantaged and growing companies, primarily with a mix of secular and accelerating growth profiles with some cyclical growth profiles included when their cycles and valuations warrant.
 The team first identifies a business characterized by their ability to generate predictable growth and cash flow.
-They then apply a thorough valuation methodology to portfolio candidates using discounted cash flow and scenario-based analysis to determine optimal entry points based on a 30% discount to estimated intrinsic value ranges.
+They then apply a thorough valuation methodology to portfolio candidates using discounted cash flow and scenario-based analysis to determine optimal entry points based on probabilities of achieving return targets as well as consideration of downside risks.
 The team’s accumulated understanding of the fundamental factors that they believe drive long-term intrinsic value growth of a company along with their focus on understanding end market exposures, provide them with the conviction to meaningfully allocate capital to each portfolio position.
-The result is a deliberately diversified portfolio of 20-30 investment opportunities in which the team has high conviction.
+The result is a deliberately diversified portfolio of 35-45 investment opportunities in which the team has high conviction.

-- Portfolio is prudently diversified across end markets based on the underlying fundamentals of the businesses owned versus the traditional sector weights of the S&P 500 benchmark.
+- Portfolio is prudently diversified across end markets based on the underlying fundamentals of the businesses owned versus the traditional sector weights of the Russell 1000 Growth index.

-- Targeting long term (+3 years) investment theses – portfolios have historically produced low turnover.
+- Targeting long term (+3 years) investment theses – portfolios have historically produced turnover of 40-60% per year.